 It's possible that you may be able to use the chargeback scheme instead to get some or all of your money back.

 Unlike Section 75 claims, this is a voluntary scheme operated by Visa and MasterCard that covers Maestro, Visa and Visa Electron debit cards.
 So unlike Section 75 it is not a legal requirement.

 However, the Financial Ombudsman Service has stated that chargeback is deemed to be good banking practice.

 If you want to make a claim on this scheme, you must do this within 120 days of buying the goods or services.
 Ask your bank for details of how to apply under the scheme.

 Going to the ombudsman

-If more than eight weeks have passed since you submitted your claim to your credit card provider, you can refer your claim to the FOS without the need for a deadlock letter.
+If more than eight weeks have passed since you submitted your claim to your credit card provider, you can refer your claim to the FOS straight away without the need for a deadlock letter.

 Which?
 Money Compare

 Which?
 Money Compare's credit card comparison tables let you find the cards with the best rates as well as the highest customer service scores.

 Visit the site to discover all the credit cards on the market, including cashback credit cards, retail reward credit cards and 0% balance transfer credit cards.